 A good location makes hosting an Edcamp much easier!
-Schools are the easiest places for Edcamps, with a cafeteria for refreshments and session board building and lots of classrooms for sessions.
+Schools are often the easiest places for in-person Edcamps, with a cafeteria for refreshments and session board building and lots of classrooms for breakout groups.
 Start with your own school or the school of an organizer on your team; it's best if you have a direct contact at the school.
 You can also check with local colleges and neighboring districts.